tembo-io/website/docusaurus/blog/2024-01-15-clickbait-classifier.md

 ## Load training data into Postgres using `psql`

+You will need a Tembo with the Machine Learning Stack.
+We recommend at least 8 vCPU and 32GB RAM instance for this example.
-Let's set our postgres connection string in an environment variable so we can re-use it a bunch of times.
+ Let's set our postgres connection string in an environment variable so we can re-use it throughout this guide.
  You can find the Tembo org and the instance ID in the Tembo Cloud UI in the URL.

 `https://cloud.tembo.io/orgs/{TEMBO_ORG}/clusters/{TEMBO_INST}`